College of Business

 B.B.A.
 Specific Requirements

-- BBA majors enrolling in upper division business courses for the first time must have completed or be concurrently enrolled in Managerial Accounting (ACCT 2102) and Principles of Microeconomics (ECON 2106).
+- BBA majors enrolling in upper division business courses for the first time must have completed or be concurrently enrolled in Principles of Accounting II (ACCT 2102) and Principles of Microeconomics (ECON 2106).

 - BBA degrees require 24 credit hours of coursework under the heading “Specific Requirements Beyond Areas A1-F” and another 24 under the heading “Major Requirements” for a total of 48 credit hours of courses related to the major.
 In addition to University graduation requirements, at least half of this 48 credit hour total (i.e., 24 credit hours) must be taken at Georgia Southern for a BBA student to qualify for graduation.